pypeit/PypeIt/doc/spectrographs/keck_kcwi.rst

 settings that are related to the Keck/KCWI spectrograph.
 Future setups will be included in PypeIt.
-If your setup or wavelength range is not supported, you may need to use the pypeit_identify task to manually wavelength calibrate your data.
+If your setup or wavelength range is not supported, you may need to use the :ref:`pypeit_identify` task to manually wavelength calibrate your data.
 Also note that NAS mode is not currently supported in PypeIt.